Starting a company in India is not that hard

 In 2019, over 1300 new startups were registered in the “country of many names” adding up to a total of around 9000 tech enterprises.
 Moreover, India also witnessed a rise of 7 unicorns last year.
 This way, the country now hosts 24 companies with a valuation of over $1 billion.
 That’s the third-highest number of unicorns in a single country in the world.

-As you can see, opening a business in India is not that hard.
+As you can see, starting a business in India is not that hard.
 In addition, NASSCOM representatives believe that India has a great potential to foster digital innovation, having an “absolute advantage” of talent in digital industries.